hanzala-transfi/OTC-DOCS/README.md

 - only crypto payout support is there.
 - asset is mandatory in getAccountDetails
-- Supports crypto-to-fiat and fiat-to-crypto trades.
+- Supports crypto-to-fiat and fiat-to-crypto trades (MARKET and LIMIT orders are both supported)
 - Minimum payout amount is 20 USDC (varies for each crypto payout asset)

 ###  Brla